+leasure whether they have been achieved.
 Intended outcome Success criteria Attendance to continue to be high for disadvantaged children Individual disadvantaged pupils having an attendance of 96% or above Lateness for disadvantaged pupils minimised through effective tracking and parental engagement.
-Improve the quality of teaching for disadvantaged pupils Teaching of disadvantaged pupils is good and frequently outstanding.
-Quality teaching results in disadvantaged pupils making the same levels of good progress and achieving the same achievement standards as non - disadvantaged pupils.
-Disadvantaged pupils in EYFS achieve age related expectations Disadvantaged pupils to achieve age related expectations by the end of EYFS Outcomes for disadvantaged pupils from different groups are improved compared to previous years.
-(Updated and raised expectation for 2022-23 based on most recent data analysis as all targets met) Reading For at least 75% of disadvantaged pupils in Y6 to achieve the expected standard and for 25%+ to achieve above the expected standard.
-For at least 70% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 50% in 2020-21 and 68% in 2021-22.
-Writing For at least 63% of disadvantaged pupils in Y6 to achieve the expected standard and for 25%+ to achieve above the expected standard.
-For 40% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 18% in 2020-21 and 28% in 2021-22.
-Maths For at least 75% of disadvantaged pupils in Y6 to achieve the expected standard and for 25%+ to achieve above the expected standard.
-For at least 75% of disadvantaged pupils in Y6 to achieve the expected standard and for 25%+ to achieve above the expected standard.
-For 75% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 54% in 2020-21 and 72% in 2021-22.
-Increased confidence and self-esteem of individuals enabling them to access academic learning • Disadvantaged pupils are able to access lessons more frequently.
+Improve the quality of Teaching of disadvantaged pupils is good and frequently outstanding. teaching for disadvantaged pupils Quality teaching results in disadvantaged pupils making the same levels of good progress and achieving the same achievement standards as non - disadvantaged pupils.
+Disadvantaged pupils in EYFS achieve age related expectations Disadvantaged pupils to achieve age related expectations by the end of EYFS Outcomes for disadvantaged pupils from different PPG groups are improved compared to previous years.
+(Updated expectation for 2023-24 based on pupil need and most recent data analysis) Reading For at least 75% of disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard.
+For at least 75% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 62% in 2021-22 and 69% in 2022-23.
+Writing For at least 50% of disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard.
+For at least 43% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 19% in 2021-22 and 37% in 2022-23.
+Maths For at least 75% of disadvantaged pupils in Y6 to achieve the expected standard and for 25% to achieve above the expected standard.
+For at least 72% of disadvantaged pupils in Y1 to Y5 to reach age related expectations or above compared to 71% in 2021-22 and 69% in 2022-23.
+Increased confidence and self-esteem of individuals enabling them to access academic learning Disadvantaged pupils are able to access lessons more frequently.
 They engage in learning more frequently and where possible independently without support of a teaching assistant.
-Improve behaviour of disadvantaged pupils who struggle to either conform to school rules, show a lack of attentiveness or low level disruptive behaviour Reduction in behaviour incidents in and out of class, with children taking responsibility and reflecting on their behaviour choices positively.
-Disruption during learning is minimised resulting in high levels of attentiveness, more opportunities for challenge and engagement, and higher rates of progress and achievement as detailed in outcomes section above.
-Improve emotional stability and self-regulation of disadvantaged pupils Pupils understand and can control their emotions more effectively.
+Improve behaviour of disadvantaged pupils who struggle to either conform to school rules, show a lack of attentiveness or low level Reduction in behaviour incidents in and out of class, with children taking responsibility and reflecting on their behaviour choices positively.
+Disruption during learning is minimised resulting in high levels of attentiveness, more opportunities for challenge and engagement, and higher rates of progress and achievement as detailed in outcomes section above. disruptive behaviour Improve emotional stability and self-regulation of disadvantaged pupils Pupils understand and can control their emotions more effectively.

 Meet individual learning needs of all disadvantaged pupils • Disadvantaged pupils' learning barriers are overcome as their needs are met resulting in accelerated progress outcomes.
-Analyse results of disadvantaged pupils and track their progress • Disadvantaged pupil groups regularly monitored and tracked on school monitoring systems, giving a clear overview of their progress. track their progress.
-Data analysis is used to tailor disadvantaged pupils' teaching, learning and interventions to ensure accelerated progress.
+Analyse results of disadvantaged pupils and Disadvantaged pupil groups regularly monitored and tracked on school monitoring systems, giving a clear overview of their progress. track their progress. • Data analysis is used to tailor disadvantaged pupils' teaching, learning and interventions to ensure accelerated progress.
 Improve social experiences and provide enrichment opportunities • Improved self-esteem and confidence for disadvantaged pupils.

-Activity in this academic year 2022-23
+Activity in this academic year 2023-24